NataliaNovosad/streaming-ucu-final-project/readme.md

 ## solar-panel-emulator

-This service is responsible for generating solar plant device data - readings from various kinds of sensors.
+This service is responsible for generating reddit real-time comments.
+In fact, it reads the csv files in 5 streams emulating five different sources.
-In the simplest variant this can be just a bunch of kafka producers.

 ## weather-provider

-You should provide implementation for scheduled updates to the weather topic fetching from any freely available weather apis - https://dzone.com/articles/4-free-weather-providers-api-to-develop-weather-ap-1

-Or you can use ready-to-use wrapper for scala - https://github.com/snowplow/scala-weather
+This service uses Twitter API to get the real-time tweets.

 ## streaming-app

-Kafka Streams application.
-The main part of the pipeline - joining and enriching two streams of data.

-You should consider KStream / KTable decision while designing a pipeline.
+Joins KStream (Twitter data) with the KTable (Reddit data)

 # Scaling streaming app